CHICKEN CORDON BLEU SOUP RECIPE

 CAN I USE A DIFFERENT CHEESE?

 You don’t love Swiss cheese?
-Swiss is one of the identifying ingredients in Chicken Cordon Bleu but you can absolutely use white sharp cheddar cheese or mozzarella instead.
+Swiss is one of the staple ingredients in Chicken Cordon Bleu but sometimes change is good.
+You could use a sharp white cheddar or break the rules and use your favorite cheese.

 ARE YOU ON THE KETO DIET?

-If you don’t have half-and-half, you can substitute half cream and half milk.
+If you don’t have half-and-half, you can substitute half cream and half milk, or even Greek Yogurt.

 - 3 tablespoons butter